reactjs/react.dev/src/content/warnings/invalid-hook-call-warning.md

 * 🔴 Do not call Hooks inside conditions or loops.
 * 🔴 Do not call Hooks after a conditional `return` statement.
 * 🔴 Do not call Hooks in event handlers.
-* 🔴 Do not call Hooks in class components.
+* 🔴 Do not call Hooks in class Components.
 * 🔴 Do not call Hooks inside functions passed to `useMemo`, `useReducer`, or `useEffect`.

 If you break these rules, you might see this error.